 Without doubt one of the UK’s most extraordinary drumming talents, Mark Mondesir is simply a master of the kit.”

 “I’m very much into that which is termed as ‘spiritual’ and I’m a great believer in the power of manifestation,” says Mondesir.
-“If you focus on something long enough, it tends to materialize.
+“If you focus on something long enough, it tends to materialise.
 I’m living, walking proof of that.
 Like a drop of water in the ocean, I become a fluid part of the music.
 I feel ideas and my limbs go where they may to create sounds without physical effort.
 To say music moves me in a very deep way is an understatement.”